siemens/embb/doc/tutorial/tutorial.template.md

     \\\inputlistingsnippet{../examples/dataflow/dataflow_linear.cc:dataflow_make}

 Finding an optimal value depends on the application and usually requires some experimentation.
 In general, large values boost the throughput but also increase the latency.
-Conversely, small values reduce the latency but may lead to a drop of performance in terms of throughput:
+Conversely, small values reduce the latency but may lead to a drop of performance in terms of throughput.

 As the next step, we have to construct the processes shown in [Figure 2](#fig_replace_par).
 The easiest way to construct a process is to wrap the user-defined code in a lambda function and to pass it to the network.
 The network constructs an object for that process and executes the lambda function whenever new data is available.
 There are several methods for constructing processes depending on their type.
 The process **read** is a *source* process, since it produces data (by reading it from the specified file) but does not consume any data.
 Source processes are constructed from a function object

     \\\inputlistingsnippet{../examples/dataflow/dataflow_linear.cc:dataflow_source_function}